open-edge-insights/eii-core/common/README.md

-# eis_libs_installer
+# eii_libs_installer

-This script installs all the EIS libraries & their respective required dependencies.
+This script installs all the EII libraries & their respective required dependencies.

 ## Running the install script